webpack/webpack.js.org/src/content/api/module-methods.md

 });
 ```

-T> Using the [`webpackInclude` and `webpackExclude`](/api/module-methods/#magic-comments) options allows us to add regex patterns that reduce the files that webpack will bundle for this import.
+T> Using the [`webpackInclude` and `webpackExclude`](/api/module-methods/#magic-comments) options allows you to add regex patterns that reduce the number of files that webpack will bundle for this import.

 #### Magic Comments